TheRathin/Xmaaaps/README.md

 # Xmaaps

-Xmaaps is an open-source web application written in React.js where all the location in the .csv file can be marked on the google map.
+Xmaaps is a web application written in React.js where all the location in the .csv file can be marked on the google map.

 #  Installation
 1. Download or clone the repository